-At times, learners may want to express their concerns regarding the NCLab courses and curriculum or the application of a NCLab policy.
-The purpose of this learner Grievance Policy is to provide a fair and consistent process for resolving such concerns.
+NCLab is dedicated to the fair treatment of and professional conduct with our students.
+Should you have a complaint, follow the procedure outlined below.
+The purpose of this Grievance Policy is to provide a fair and consistent process for resolving such concerns.
 No learner shall be subjected to discrimination or adverse treatment for participating in the grievance process.

 What May Be the Subject of a Grievance

-A grievance may be brought only for a matter that involves a clear error in the NCLab course and/or curriculum or a misapplication of a written NCLab policy.
+A grievance may be brought for matters related to discrimination, harassment, bullying, academic (clear error in NCLab courses and/or curriculum), or a misapplication of a written NCLab policy.

 Who May Bring a Grievance